-The most common way to treat astigmatism is to prescribe eyeglasses or contact lenses.
+The most common way to treat Astigmatism is to prescribe eyeglasses or contact lenses.
 The treatment depends on your lifestyle.
-Here in South Louisiana we tend to live a lifestyle that involves rolling up our sleeves and getting our hands….think hunting, fishing, working the field or the rig and eating boiled crawfish.
+Here in South Louisiana we tend to live a lifestyle that involves rolling up our sleeves and getting our hands dirty….think hunting, fishing, and eating boiled crawfish.
 In this case, refractive surgery such as LASIK or i-LASIK would be better suited to our way of life as it aims to permanently change the shape of the cornea which will improve refractive vision.
-LASIK in Lake Charles is performed by the doctors at Falgoust Eye Medical & Surgical.
+LASIK in Lake Charles is performed by Dr. Falgoust.
 Laser correction of certain visual problems is the most technologically advanced method available today to reduce your dependence on glasses and contact lenses.
-The Lake Charles outpatient procedure can correct nearsightedness, farsightedness, and astigmatism by gently reshaping the front surface of your eye with a cool, ultraviolet beam of laser light.
+The Lake Charles outpatient procedure can correct Nearsightedness, Farsightedness, and Astigmatism by gently reshaping the front surface of your eye with a cool, ultraviolet beam of laser light.

 It is estimated that over one million laser procedures have been performed in 52 countries around the world.